What Is an HOA and How Does It Affect Homeownership?

 Advantages

-One of the biggest pros is consistent curb appeal.
-Because the HOA enforces standards for home maintenance and landscaping, neighborhoods tend to stay attractive, which helps protect property values.
+One of the biggest benefits is consistent curb appeal.
+Because the HOA enforces standards for home maintenance and landscaping, neighborhoods tend to stay attractive—helping protect property values.

-You may also have access to shared amenities like pools, clubhouses, and playgrounds without having to manage them yourself.
-This is a huge advantage as costs for pool upkeep can be significant.
+You may also enjoy shared amenities like pools, clubhouses, and playgrounds without having to maintain them yourself.

 Drawbacks